 Have your 30-second elevator pitch prepared.
 You may need it for the interview but you should just have one anyway, you never know who you might meet.
 Also, prepare practical examples that highlight your problem solving and analytical skills.

 Read up on company and people you are interviewing with.
 This may sound obvious, but many people don’t do it.
-Have questions to ask the interviewer like – What do you see me accomplishing in a year? or Why is this position open? or What challenges will I face in this position?
+Have questions to ask the interviewer like – What do you see me accomplish in a year? or Why is this position open? or What challenges will I face in this position?

 The First Interview

 It’s very rare these days to get your foot in the door without having a phone screening.
 Consider your telephone screening your first interview.
-If you don’t get passed that, you blow your chances of getting the real interview.
+If you don’t get past that, you blow your chances of getting the real interview.

 You have some advantages with the phone screening that you don’t have in the actual interview.
 You can have a cheat sheet in front of you.
 Just in case your mind goes blank, have a note in front of you with the job description, information about the company, questions you might have and some information on the person you are speaking with.